aakashsur/docker-hic-qc/README.md

 The `hic_qc.py` command has been placed in $PATH.
 Easiest way to run is to have everything in $PWD, i.e. the *name sorted* .bam file.
 The current local directory then gets mounted to a folder in the home directory of the container, which is /root/results.
 To get the options for `hic_qc.py` simply run `docker run --rm aakashsur/hic_qc hic_qc.py --help`.

-For running in an HPC setting, where singularity is often the choice of containerization.
+For running in an HPC setting, where singularity is often the choice of containerization -

 ```
 singularity pull